sysdiglabs/terraform-aws-secure-for-cloud/CONTRIBUTE.md

   <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
   ```

-- If pre-commit fails on Github but not on your local, try cleaning-up `terraform` files with
-`./resources/terraform-clean.sh` script

 ## 2. Check::Integration tests

 Final user validation.
 Checks that the snippets for the usage, stated in the official Sysdig Terraform Registry, are working correctly.